-Ed Sloan is the property management company for Waterford.
-You may call 859-523-9503 or 859-523-9507 with any questions or concerns about the neighborhood.
-Ed can also be helpful if you need to find out how to get in touch with your neighbors.
+Contact us with any questions or concerns about the neighborhood by visiting the Contact Us page.
 You can also find information on these web pages relating to covenants and deed restrictions, current composition of the Homeowners Association Board, and the Homeowners Association by-laws.

-Why do I have to pay an annual assessment to the Waterford Homeowners Association?
+Why do I have to pay an annual assessment to the Waterford HOA?
 What if I don’t want to join?

 The assessment payable by each homeowner funds both the operating and capital budgets of the association.
 These budgets cover such things as grass mowing, flowers, shrubbery and tree planting and maintenance of all common areas, such as front entrance, other entrances, common grass areas, and the fountains and ponds.
 It also includes maintenance and repair of all common area structures, including the clubhouse, tennis courts, pool, walls, fences, entrance lights (not street lights which arc the responsibility of either Bluegrass Energy or Kentucky Utilities) street signs, electrical wiring and irrigation systems, the property manager’s services, and social events.